 Commercial Dishwasher Buying Guide

-Purchasing a commercial dishwasher for your restaurant, cafeteria, hospital or other institution will be one of the more expensive commercial kitchen purchases you will be making.
-Since most restaurants will opt for a dishwasher of some type, as they are more economical than washing by hand, you will need to know the different types available on the market.
-Each type is suitable for different types of food establishments.
-Therefore you will want to assess the unique needs of your foodservice business to determine which type of commercial dishwasher will best suit your needs.
+Purchasing a commercial dishwasher for your restaurant, cafeteria, hospital or other institution will be one of the more expensive commercial kitchen purchases you will need to make.
+Since most restaurants will opt for a dishwasher as they are more economical than washing by hand, you will need to know the different types available on the market.
+Each type is suitable for different types of food establishments, so you will want to assess the unique needs of your foodservice business so you can determine which type of commercial dishwasher will best suit your needs.

-To determine which commercial dishwasher you should purchase you will need to know the following: your restaurant's size, number of plates used per meal, number of glasses used per meal and number of pots and pans used during meal preparation.
+To determine which commercial dishwasher you should purchase you will need to know the following: type of restaurant, number of plates used per meal, number of glasses used per meal and number of pots and pans used during meal preparation.
 This information will help you determine the commercial dishwasher type and capacity that will work best for you.
 Information such as the health codes, NSF regulations and restrictions particular to your specific location, such as water usage, can also have an effect on your final decision.

 Types of Dishwashers

-There are several types of commercial dishwashers available in the food industry.
+There are several types of commercial dishwashers available for use in the food industry.

 Door-Type dishwashers have a door that slides up or down allowing racks to be easily moved in and out.
 They are usually used in conjunction with dishtables to allow for easy pass through of dirty dishes.
 They can handle capacities of up to 80 racks per hour, making them a popular choice for most mid-sized restaurants.